githubshrek/reactjs.org/content/docs/components-and-props.md

 Components let you split the UI into independent, reusable pieces, and think about each piece in isolation.

 Conceptually, components are like JavaScript functions.
-They accept arbitrary inputs (called "props") and return React elements describing what should appear on the screen.
+They accept arbitrary inputs (called "props", which stands for properties) and return React elements describing what should appear on the screen.

 ## Functional and Class Components